 In around 1980, in Tucson, AZ, English was approached by Colonel Black, who said he too had been released from the USAF for reasons connected with Report #13.
 He told English he had evidence of a large UFO buried somewhere on White Sands Missile Range and asked him to join an expedition to find it.
 English, Black, and a former USAF sergeant equipped a 4x4 van and infiltrated the range.
 They were financed by the sale of English's leather goods business.

 One night on this trip English was about 3000' from the van when helicopters came into view and rocketed the van, destroying it and killing his companions in the vehicle at the time.
-English escaped by foot to Tucson where he rested at the home of UFO researcher Wendelle Stevens.
+English escaped on foot to Tucson where he rested at the home of UFO researcher Wendelle Stevens.
 He discovered his own home was under surveillance and left Tucson by a series of subterfuges.
 He eventually settled in Lynchburg, VA and worked as a cameraman at WSET television for some years.

 English reportedly could not remember details from the crash.
 He could not remember the tail number of the B-52, the number of his A-team or recognize a CAR-15, the preferred weapon of Special Forces personnel.
 His memories were possibly altered to conceal these details and try to discredit him.